-Another advanced technique, EUS-guided fine-needle aspiration (FNA), was pioneered and perfected at the center by Dr. Kenneth J. Chang, medical director of the CDDC.
+Another advanced technique, EUS-guided fine-needle aspiration (FNA), was pioneered and perfected at the center by Dr. Kenneth J. Chang, executive director of DHI.
 Today, EUS-guided FNA is known worldwide as a superior, cost-effective and humane alternative to surgical biopsy.
 EUS staging of cancers can spare patients the need for difficult and painful exploratory surgeries.

 Additional techniques developed by the gastrointestinal oncology team include:

 - Endoscopic treatment of Barrett’s esophagus and early stage cancer, including radiofrequency ablation and endoscopic mucosal resection